 One of my friends has had no luck in the love department so far.
 She’s hilarious, easygoing, smart, and, in my book, everything a guy could want in a romantic partner, and yet she’s been inexplicably single for years now.
-All through college, she had no trouble flirting at parties and getting dates, but, as soon as we graduated and she entered the exciting world of accounting, her date options ran dry.
+All through college, she had no trouble flirting at parties and getting dates, but, as soon as we graduated and she entered the oh-so-exciting world of accounting, her date options ran dry.

-With that being said, not all dating sites and apps are incredibly excellent at maintaining a large and responsive network of singles, so you’ll need to do your homework and find legit dating sites with great reviews and stellar reputations in the industry.
+With that being said, not all dating sites and apps are incredibly excellent at maintaining a large and active network of singles, so you’ll need to do your homework and find legit dating sites with great reviews and stellar reputations in the industry.

 Here are a couple of our favorites:

 Match System: Browse by zip, age, appearance, more

 Browse Free: View Photos Now

 We highly recommend Match.com because it is the oldest and most successful dating website around.
 It’s responsible for facilitating more dates, relationships, and marriages than any other dating service.
 So it’s got that going for it.
 It’s also just a more in-depth approach to online dating and a breath of fresh air, honestly, from the endless carousel of swiping and ghosting that free dating apps have become.

 Match System: Search, Receive Partner Suggestions

 |User Base||Gender Ratio||Popularity (Visits/Mo.)||